 The Private Rooftop at Petit Ermitage

 The Private Rooftop at the fanciful wonderland of Petit Ermitage is exclusively available to hotel visitors and their guests.
-The globally inspired cuisine is explored by way of a clean California rustic approach to Italian, Japanese and Egyptian influences.
+The globally-inspired cuisine is a fusion of California rustic cooking and Italian, Japanese, and Egyptian influences.

-Brunch: Gypsy Brunch is a way of life here and is offered daily from 7 am to 6 pm.
-Lobster Toast
+Brunch: Brunch is a way of life here.
+It’s offered daily from 7 a.m. to noon.
+Check out the Lobster Toast.